solana-labs/solana/docs/src/implemented-proposals/validator-timestamp-oracle.md

 title: Validator Timestamp Oracle
 ---

-Third-party users of Solana sometimes need to know the real-world time a block was produced, generally to meet compliance requirements for external auditors or law enforcement.
-This proposal describes a validator timestamp oracle that would allow a Solana cluster to satisfy this need.
+Third-party users of Safecoin sometimes need to know the real-world time a block was produced, generally to meet compliance requirements for external auditors or law enforcement.
+This proposal describes a validator timestamp oracle that would allow a Safecoin cluster to satisfy this need.

 The general outline of the proposed implementation is as follows: